JibanRawal/Google-Data-Analytics-Certificate/README.md

 # ASK QUESTIONS AND MAKE DECISIONS

-__Structured thinking__ is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options
+__Structured thinking__ is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options.